michaelrgarcia/file-uploader/README.md

-# express-ejs-template
+# file-uploader

-A TypeScript Express server with ejs as the views engine.
+Another Typescript Express server that exercises basic authentication concepts with Passport.
+Uses ejs for views.
+Also my first go-around with an ORM (Prisma).

 ## Usage